 Insider threat hunting is similar to internal security audits with one key difference: during an audit, security officers check the compliance of the security system with certain standards, regulations, or laws.
 During threat hunting, they set the audit agenda themselves.

 To hunt insider threats successfully, the security team needs to analyze massive amounts of data: reports of previous security events, results of risk assessments, logs of suspicious and negligent user activity, risk scores generated by AI-based tools, etc. Similar to audits, threat hunting has to be done regularly.

-To hunt insider threats, the security team needs tools that gather and analyze as much data as possible.
+To hunt insider threats, the security team needs insider threat management tools that gather and analyze as much data as possible.
 Being the software for user session recording, Ekran System helps to review suspicious sessions, generate reports on various events that happened on monitored endpoints, and check risk scores calculated by the UEBA module.
 If they find evidence of malicious insider activity, they can export these records in a protected format for further forensic activities.

 Insider threats come in all shapes and sizes.
 They can be malicious or accidental, well-planned or opportunistic, disruptive or quiet, hidden or in plain sight.
 Each insider threat technique requires a corresponding threat detection method.
 Implementing many threat detection methods by deploying a separate dedicated tool for each can be resource-consuming and cause confusion in your security system.

 Ekran System helps you deploy several threat detection methods and avoid complex integration configurations.
 Our comprehensive insider risk management platform includes user activity tracking software, lightweight privileged access management, an AI-powered UEBA module, and a diverse toolset for audits and reporting.